Conference Rules

 CUSSSA TBD teams requesting B Classification, will play by CUSSSA “B” home run limits.

 *Only Conference USSSA A teams and above will qualify for 12 home runs.
-Non-Conference A teams playing another Non-Conference team will only 8 have home runs.
+Non-Conference A teams playing another non-conference team will only have 8 home runs.
 Conference speed up rule (hit & sit) will be used for home runs and 4 base awards.
 There will be no base running appeals on home runs, out of the park, or 4 base awards.

 Women’s Home Run Rule